How a self-ordering kiosk can send your restaurant profits soaring

 Self-ordering kiosks increase basket size

 Some people find ordering at a kiosk less intrusive than speaking directly to a person behind the counter.
-This is especially true for millenials.
+This is especially true for millennials.
 Picture it, you want to order the McTriple Bacon Extreme but fear eyeballing the counter staff as you say the words.
-At a self-ordering kiosk customers can order any size burger with any number of extras without the risk of being judged.
+At a self-ordering kiosk, customers can order any size burger with any number of extras without the risk of being judged.

 Self-ordering kiosks come with an in-built marketing specialist